-- 1. Farm health plans include Standard Operating Procedures (SOPs) for hygiene and vaccination programmes.
+- Farm health plans include Standard Operating Procedures (SOPs) for hygiene and vaccination programmes.
 Good animal husbandry, hygiene and use of vaccines or other appropriate immunotherapies where possible should be implemented to reduce the occurrence of disease and the need to use therapeutic antibiotics. - 2.
-Antibiotics should be used only where the prescribing Veterinary Surgeon believes they are needed for an infection specified in the UK or European Medicines Agency (EMA) Marketing Authorisation and in accordance with current UK and EU legislation: - (i) Antibiotics can only be administered following a prescription by a veterinary surgeon: they are classified as POM-V (Prescription Only Medicine Veterinary).
+Antibiotics should be used only where the prescribing Veterinary Surgeon believes they are needed for an infection specified in the UK or European Medicines Agency (EMA) Marketing Authorisation and in accordance with current UK and EU legislation:

-(ii) They are prescribed on the basis of the veterinary surgeon's knowledge of the individual case or farm and ideally, following susceptibility testing of the causative bacteria to determine the most suitable treatment.
+- (i) Antibiotics can only be administered following a prescription by a veterinary surgeon: they are classified as POM-V (Prescription Only Medicine Veterinary). - (ii) Vets may only prescribe antibiotics (subject to the professional obligations of a veterinary surgeon to ensure the health and welfare of animals under their care) when satisfied that the product is not: - used routinely; - used to compensate for poor hygiene, inadequate animal husbandry, or poor farm management practices; or - used to promote growth or increase yield. - (iii) They are prescribed on the basis of the veterinary surgeon's knowledge of the individual case or farm and, ideally, following susceptibility testing of the causative bacteria to determine the most suitable treatment.
 When used in anticipation of emergency diseases outbreaks where there is no time to conduct sensitivity testing of target pathogens (e.g. E.coli), regular susceptibility monitoring is carried out.